fallen-icarus/cardano-swaps/GettingStarted.md

   --utxo-price-denominator 2 \
 ```

-`cardano-swaps` can properly create the price datum from this.
+`cardano-swaps` can properly create the datum from this.
 The `utxo-target-asset-balance` is the amount of the offered asset in that utxo.
 Any other assets included in the utxo can be ignored.
 This is just for calculating the weighted average price.
 The price calculated will be identical to the weighted price calculated by the script.

 ### Create the swap transaction, sign it, and submit
 ``` Bash